 California Technical Bulletin (TB 133)

-The up-charge for TB 133 construction is 20% for each chair and sofa.
-Purchase orders requesting TB 133 certification involve a full-scale test: an actual piece of furniture must be burned before final regulatory approval can be made.
+- The up-charge for TB 133 construction is 20% for each chair or sofa.
+Purchase orders requesting TB 133 certification will require a full-scale burn test of a finished furniture piece identical to the unit(s) to be installed on the job site.

 - The fabric to be tested must be supplied by the client.
 The charge for certification is $875 NET test/per item, which includes manufacturing and testing of the sample to be ignited.

 - Laboratory testing adds 3-4 weeks to Martin Brattrud standard lead times.
 Purchase orders will not be placed in production until mock-up has passed TB 133.

 - Barrier wraps and flameproofing affect the hand, sit and look of most styles.
 The special materials used to obtain TB 133 compliance or certification can yield a firmer seat and less supple hand.